find your perfect postgrad program

 We have a world-leading reputation for pure and applied research in ecology, evolution, environmental science and ecophysiology.
 Our research spans from gene to global scales, from the poles to the tropics, mountains to deep sea and across a broad taxonomic spectrum of plants, animals and microorganisms.

-The School offers a suite of nine specialist taught Master’s degrees that draw on our local partnerships to deliver world class research-led teaching.
-Programmes are delivered on campus on a one year full-time or two year part-time basis, all starting in September.
+The School offers a suite of specialist taught Master’s degrees that draw on our local partnerships to deliver world class research-led teaching.
+Programmes are delivered on campus on a one year full-time or two year part-time basis, starting in September.
 Teaching is enriched by field-based activities, crucial for developing the best environmental scientists.

 MSc Environmental Science (also available as an MRes option)